 Similarly, better ad placements are achieved by utilizing the nature of the content.
 An ad for sports equipment on a fitness blog, for example, benefits from the targeted audience’s existing interest in sports and fitness, ensuring effective ad placements.
 This contextual relevance ensures that ads are seen by an audience that is already inclined toward similar products or services, increasing the likelihood of engagement and conversion.

-How Can FCC Help You with Retail Advertising and Contextual Targeting?
+How FCC Helps with Retail Advertising and Contextual Targeting

 Flipkart Commerce Cloud (FCC) offers cutting-edge solutions for retail advertising and contextual targeting, ensuring businesses can effectively reach their audiences in a privacy-complaint and engaging manner.
 The platform offers: